-I’ve had some success with growing grapes before but this time I’m taking lessons I’ve learned and applying them so I get it right the beginning.
-This will give my grapes the best chance of success and let me enjoy more table grapes.
+I’ve had some success with growing grapes in the past, but this time, I’m putting the lessons I’ve learned into practice to make sure I get it right from the start.
+With the right approach, my grapes will have the best chance to thrive, and I’ll be able to enjoy more homegrown table grapes.

 Why You Need a Trellis